-- 1. Understand the basic concepts of Statistical techniques and Linear Statistical methods. - 2.
-Understand the basic concepts of Design of experiments and Methods of Estimation - 3.
-Understand the basic concepts of non parametric inference in testing of hypothesis - 4.
-Understand the concepts of time series analysis and Forecasting techniques in Statistical Modeling - 5.
-Understand the introductory R language with fundamental concepts, major R data analysis and create visualizations using R.
+- 1. Demonstrate and apply the basic concepts of Statistical techniques and Linear Statistical methods - 2.
+Execute the basic concepts of Design of experiments and Methods of Estimation - 3.
+Assess the basic concepts of non parametric inference in testing of hypothesis - 4.
+Analyze the various concepts of time series analysis and Forecasting techniques in Statistical Modeling - 5.
+Apply the R statistical language with fundamental concepts, major R data analysis and create visualizations using R